k25kwan/PM-App/docs/CLEAN_CODEBASE.md

 # Clean Codebase Documentation

-This document provides a comprehensive explanation of every file in the PM-App codebase.
-Read this to understand what each component does and how they work together.
+This document provides a comprehensive explanation of every file in the PM-App codebase, the architecture, data flows, and design decisions.
+Read this to fully understand how the system works.

 ## Table of Contents
 1. [System Architecture](#system-architecture)